cortexphp/json-schema/README.md

 ## Converting to JSON Schema

-This uses reflection to infer the schema from the closure parameters and docblocks.
+This uses reflection to infer the schema from the parameters and docblocks.

 ### From a Closure